Guide for tenants

 Download our step-by-step guide for tenants to get all the information you need.
 If you do require any further information please do not hesitate to contact us on 020 7078 0214 (Canary Wharf) or 020 7016 9890 (Mayfair).
 Alternatively, you can email us at email@example.com and we’ll get right back to you.

-Kingsley Hamilton Estates are proud to offer this brand new one bedroom apartment in the new Goodmans Field development.
+Kingsley Hamilton Estates are please to present to let this brand new studio suite apartment in the new Stratosphere development.